 At will employment exceptions in Delaware are under the state’s discretion.
-Some residents question, “Is Delaware an at will state if there are exceptions in practice?”
-Although some exceptions to at will employment are under state observation, Delaware is still an at-will employment state.
+Some residents question, “Is Delaware an at-will state if there are exceptions in practice?”
+Although some exceptions to at-will employment are under state observation, Delaware is still an at-will employment state.

 What is employment at will?
 At-will employment is a legal doctrine observed in almost all U.S. states that affirms the ability for employers or employees to terminate their working relationship with each other at any time, for any lawful reason.
-The three exceptions to at will employment include:
+The three exceptions to at-will employment include:

 Note: At will employment exceptions in Delaware include the public-policy exception and the covenant of good faith and fair dealing exception.
 Currently, the state does not recognize the implied-contract exception.

-File a Discrimination Charge With the Equal Employment Opportunity Commission in Delaware
+Filing a Discrimination Charge With the Equal Employment Opportunity Commission in Delaware

 If you are considering how to file a charge of employment discrimination, it is important to note the deadline for filing a claim with Equal Employment Opportunity Commission (EEOC).
 When filing a charge of discrimination in Delaware, the claimant must file within 180 days of the incident.

 If investigated, mediation through the EEOC between you and your employer may be the first attempt at settlement.
-If mediation is unsuccessful, the EEOC legal staff may step in and sue your employer, or give you the Notice of Right to Sue.
+If mediation is unsuccessful, the EEOC legal staff may step in and sue your employer or give you the Notice of Right to Sue.

-File a Lawsuit Against Your Employer in Delaware
+Filing a Lawsuit Against Your Employer in Delaware

 Can I file a lawsuit for wrongful termination?
-If you want to file lawsuit against employers for wrongful termination, you will first need the EEOC to grant you the Notice of Right to Sue.
+If you want to file a lawsuit against employers for wrongful termination, you will first need the EEOC to grant you the Notice of Right to Sue.
 When suing for wrongful termination in Delaware, you must prove the discrimination or retaliation exhibited by your former employer in your illegal firing.

 When you file a lawsuit against your employer in Delaware, the assistance of an experienced attorney can be useful for the success of your case.
 The support of a lawyer is helpful when you need to elaborate on your cause of action and gather proper evidence.